 One of the best segments of the show, to me, is the “State Your Case” segment, where one member of the show makes the Hall of Fame case for a deserving player.
 I love hearing how each guy pitches a particular player’s case.
 When reading and listening to the analysts make players’ Hall of Fame cases, it strikes me that I haven’t done something similar – online, anyway – for Duke Slater.

 Now, I obviously need to point out that Slater’s case can’t be condensed down to just a few paragraphs.
 But this is my way of playing along, I suppose.
 Here goes!

 State Your Case: Duke Slater

 Who is the biggest snub from the Pro Football Hall of Fame?
-Guess what: it’s not well-known and oft-discussed names like Jerry Kramer, Ken Stabler, or Johnny Robinson.
+Guess what: it’s not well-known and oft-discussed names like Jerry Kramer, Jim Marshall, or Ken Anderson.
 It’s Duke Slater.

 Now you’re probably thinking, “How can a guy I’ve never even heard of be the biggest Pro Football Hall of Fame snub?
 That doesn’t seem possible.”
 But that just illustrates how egregious Slater’s Hall of Fame exclusion has been.

 While there may be some argument over whether Duke Slater is the biggest Hall of Fame snub, there’s little debate that he’s the longest.
 Slater played ten seasons in the NFL from 1922-1931, splitting time with the Rock Island Independents and the Chicago Cardinals.
 As a 1920s, two-way tackle, Duke Slater is probably the oldest former NFL player with a legitimate case for the Hall of Fame.

 But there’s one more thing that distinguishes Duke Slater from his peers…and it’s the color of his skin.
 Because when Duke Slater made his debut in 1922, he became the first black lineman in NFL history.